-There are many challenges related to the housing process in a city as crowded as New York.
+There are many challenges related to finding an apartment in a city as crowded as New York City.
 Starting with knowing which are the best websites to search for an apartment in New York City.

 You probably know already that many real estate companies only have a local, and not a national presence, which can make the start of your search more cumbersome, if you are moving to the city for the first time and don't know where to start searching.